fmalmeida/MpGAP/docs/manual.rst

    * - ``--prefix``
      - N
      - Input reads names
      - Gives a custom prefix for sample results.
-By default the pipeline creates one using the input reads names
+By default the pipeline creates one using the input reads names.
+Must only be used if running the pipeline for a single sample.

    * - ``--genomeSize``
      - | Y